 \textbf{Two-phase warm start}.
-To further improve the tuning efficiency, many works select configurations from similar tasks as initial configurations for warm start~\cite{li2023towards,shen2025tune,li2025loftune}.
-However, they face a trade-off between exploration and exploitation: if the number of warm-start configurations is small, historical tasks may not be sufficiently utilized; if the number is large, it occupies much exploration budget for the current task.
-To overcome this, we propose a two-phase warm start strategy.
-Phase 1 is similar to existing methods.
-We select the best configuration from the best similar historical tasks and directly perform full-fidelity evaluation at the beginning of the tuning process.
-After this, \sys begins MFO and transitions to the Phase 2 warm start.
-Specifically, we select all the remaining configurations from each source task that outperform the median performance (i.e., $G_i$ defined in Section~\ref{sec:promising_regions_extraction}), and aggregate them into a warm start configuration set $G_\text{ws} = \bigcup_{i=1}^{K} G_i$.
-We then rank the configurations in $G_\text{ws}$ according to $v(\cdot)$ defined in Equation~\ref{equ:P^i_j}, which means stronger configurations from more similar tasks are assigned higher priority.
-At the start of each inner loop of MFO, with the exception of those consisting solely of full-fidelity validation, we sequentially recommend a few configurations from $G_\text{ws}$ as candidate configurations, while the remaining candidates are suggested by BO.
-The number of configurations recommended from $G_\text{ws}$ is set to match the number of fully evaluated configurations in each inner loop, ensuring that promising configurations do not eliminate each other.
-Compared to existing strategies, warm start in \sys has two strengths: 1) We adopt two levels of utilization for configurations with varying priorities.
-2) We achieve a balance between exploration and exploitation by leveraging historical task observations to the fullest extent without hindering exploration.
-As the vast majority of candidates are still recommended by BO, and suboptimal warm-start configurations are filtered out during low-fidelity evaluation without wasting excessive resources.
+To further improve the tuning efficiency, many works warm-start with configurations selected from similar tasks~\cite{li2023towards,shen2025tune,li2025loftune}.
+However, warm start faces an exploration-exploitation trade-off: using too few historical configurations underuses transfer knowledge, while using too many consumes the exploration budget for the target task.
+To address this, \sys designs a two-phase warm-start strategy tailored to MFO.
+Phase 1 is similar to existing methods. \sys selects the best configurations from the most similar historical tasks and evaluates them at full fidelity at the beginning of tuning.
+After this, \sys starts MFO and transitions to the Phase 2 warm start.
+Specifically, it collects the remaining configurations that outperform the median in each source task, i.e., $G_i$ in Section~\ref{sec:promising_regions_extraction}, and forms the warm-start set $G_\text{ws} = \bigcup_{i=1}^{K} G_i$.
+Configurations in $G_{\text{ws}}$ are ranked by $v(\cdot)$ in Equation~\ref{equ:P^i_j}, so better configurations from more similar tasks receive higher priority.
+At the start of each inner loop of MFO, except loops only containing full-fidelity evaluations, \sys recommends several configurations from $G_{\text{ws}}$ and uses BO to fill the remaining positions up to $n_1$.
+The number of configurations drawn from $G_\text{ws}$ is set to the number that will reach full-fidelity evaluation in each inner loop, ensuring that promising configurations do not prune each other.
+Compared with existing strategies, warm start in \sys has two strengths: 1) It adopts two levels of utilization for configurations with varying priorities.
+2) It balances between exploration and exploitation by making fuller use of historical observations without hindering exploration.
+As most candidates remain BO-generated, and weak Phase-2 warm-start configurations will be filtered out at low-fidelity before wasting excessive resources.